ELECTION 2017: endorsements

 Off-year elections don’t always draw high turnout.
 But there are important issues on the Thurston County ballot in the Nov.
 7 election.

-Top local battles are a public safety tax in Olympia and city council races in Olympia, Lacey and Tumwater.
+Top local issues are a public safety tax in Olympia and city council races in Olympia, Lacey and Tumwater.
 There are also school board races in Olympia, North Thurston and Tumwater school districts.

 The Olympian Editorial Board spent many hours this fall interviewing South Sound candidates, reviewing other information, and debating among ourselves about the virtues and drawbacks of the 2017 field.